Alisaxy/Thirst/README.md

 the next operand in the chain, together with the result which is a variable list.
 Thirst is thus even more homoiconic than Lisp where the parentheses lose their meaning after being parsed, which is really a shame.
 Just as with any concatenative language everything is conceptually a function (implementations may differ for the sake of efficiency and simplicity).

-To compile and run build and install the nim compiler suite (should be on the system path), navigate to the source directory and run: nim compile -r main.nim
+To compile and run build and install the nim compiler suite (should be on the system path), navigate to the source directory and run: nim compile -r main.nim.
+If on Windows run the compile_run.cmd from cmd or the compile_run_standalone.cmd from shell.

 ##Finished (in the prototype):
 * most of the core